-When you create a SmartFrame account, you will be able to immediately start using one of three existing Themes: Presentation, Security or Blank.
-However, using the Admin Panel, you are able to create custom themes.
-This means adding or removing elements and features such as Share Button, Caption or Watermark.
-You can also change the way these elements look and behave – from changing the colors of the buttons to their mouse-over behavior.
+When you create a SmartFrame Enterprise account, you’ll be able to start using one of three existing Themes: Presentation, Security or Blank.
+The Admin Panel, however, allows you to create custom Themes and these give you control over features such as social media sharing buttons, image captions and watermarks.
+You can also change the way these elements look and behave, from adjusting the colors of the buttons to configuring their mouseover behavior.

-Campaigns give you a possibility to display your ads directly on your images, wherever they are embedded.
-Choose one of five campaign types: advertisement banner, promotional prompt, newsletter subscription, social media prompt or sponsor logo and invite your audience back to your website or social media page.
+Campaigns allow you to display your ads directly over your images, wherever they are embedded.
+These allow you to direct your audience back to your website or social media pages.
+You can choose one of five campaign types: advertisement banner, promotional prompt, newsletter subscription, social media prompt and sponsor logo.

 I can’t see the buttons and/or caption on my SmartFrame

-Make sure that you have selected a Theme which includes buttons and caption, for example the Presentation or Security Theme – remember that some elements of the SmartFrame may be visible only on the mouse-over.
+Make sure that you have selected a Theme that includes buttons and a caption, such as the Presentation or Security Theme.
+Also, remember that some elements of the SmartFrame may only be visible on a mouseover.
 You can easily check which Theme is used in the SmartFrame settings: